A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

-LoRaWAN can self-adapt its configuration to enhance its performance in terms of reliability, radio range, delay, throughput, and power consumption.
-This is performed through using different DRs allowed by ADR mechanism according to these parameters: Spreading factor (SF), BW, Coding Rate (CR), and Transmission Power (TP) \cite{7996380}.
-Authors in \cite{Benkahla2021} provided a survey on different ADR enhancements existing in the literature and compared their performance in a mobile node scenario.
-While \cite{Kufakunesu2020} survey the optimization solutions for ADR.
-From a network perspective, authors in \cite{9463416} distinguished five factors categories that should be considered to evaluate the capability of LoRa to serve a crowded deployment efficiently: physical layer characteristics, deployment and hardware features, ED transmission settings, LoRa MAC protocols, and application requirements.
-These parameters defined as performance determinants have been reviewed in \cite{9463416}.
-A systematic review of the existing LoRaWAN optimization solutions provided in \cite{DantasSilva2021}, such as the optimized aspects includes the co-existence of IoT devices and applications, resource allocation mechanisms, MAC layer protocols, network planning, and mobility issues.
+The LoRaWAN can self-adapt its configuration to enhance its performance in terms of reliability, radio range, delay, throughput, and power consumption.
+This adaptation is performed using various DRs allowed by the adaptive data rate (ADR) mechanism according to the following parameters: spreading factor (SF), BW, code rate (CR), and transmission power (TP) \cite{7996380}.
+The authors of \cite{Benkahla2021} provided a survey on different ADR enhancements existing in the literature and compared their performance in a mobile node scenario.
+Further, the authors of \cite{Kufakunesu2020} surveyed the optimization solutions for ADR.
+From a network perspective, the authors of \cite{9463416} distinguished five-factor categories that should be considered to evaluate the capability of LoRa to serve a crowded deployment efficiently: PHY layer characteristics, deployment and hardware features, ED TX settings, LoRa MAC protocols, and application requirements.
+These parameters, defined as performance determinants were reviewed in \cite{9463416}.
+A systematic review of the existing LoRaWAN optimization solutions provided in \cite{DantasSilva2021, jouhari2023deep}, includes the co-existence of IoT devices and applications, resource allocation mechanisms, MAC layer protocols, network planning, and mobility issues.